TL;DR

 The primary reasons for doing this are twofold: speed and tax efficiency.

-Speed of Payout: When a life insurance policy is written in trust, the proceeds are paid directly to the trustees.
+Speed of claim payment: When a life insurance policy is written in trust, the proceeds are paid directly to the trustees.
 This completely bypasses the lengthy and often stressful legal process of probate (the process of administering a deceased person's estate), which can take many months.
-For a family suddenly without a key earner, this rapid access to funds is invaluable.
+For a family suddenly without a key earner, this faster access, where available, to funds is invaluable.

 The process is surprisingly straightforward, especially when done at the time you take out the policy.
 It usually involves completing a simple trust form provided by the insurer.
 In the following sections, we’ll break down this process in detail, explore the different types of trusts, and clarify the exact tax implications so you can make an informed decision.